Nike-Inc/Willow/README.md

 Willow works exclusively with logging closures to ensure the maximum performance in all situations.
 Closures defer the execution of all the logic inside the closure until absolutely necessary, including the string evaluation itself.
 In cases where the Logger instance is disabled, log execution time was reduced by 97% over the traditional log message methods taking a `String` parameter.
 Additionally, the overhead for creating a closure was measured at 1% over the traditional method making it negligible.
 In summary, closures allow Willow to be extremely performant in all situations.

 > Unfortunately, it is not possible to utilize `@autoclosure` in this scenario.
-Swift 1.1 allows `@autoclosure` declaration, but Swift 1.2 does not, due to the way Willow supports Synchronous and Asynchronous logging.
+Swift 1.1 allows `@autoclosure` declaration, but Swift 1.2+ does not, due to the way Willow supports Synchronous and Asynchronous logging.
 The Swift 1.2 `@autoclosure` declaration implies a `@noescape` which conflicts with the internal dispatch queue.
-Because of this, it was decided to avoid the `@autoclosure` declaration entirely since it would only be supported while on Swift 1.1.

 ### Disabling a Logger